fablab-ka/OctoPrint/docs/configuration/config_yaml.rst

      additionalPorts:
      - /dev/myPrinterSymlink

+     # Use this to define, that ONLY the additional patterns should be used in serial port listings.
+     # Use this setting in the case of parallel octoprint instances on one server, to limit access to
+     # defined serial ports (e.g. udev generated symlinks)
+     # With this setting you can avoid the situation where a user in one octoprint instance selects
+     # serial port from a wrong printer and kills a running job.
+     onlyAdditionalPorts: false

      # Use this to define additional baud rates to offer for connecting to serial ports.
 Must be a
      # valid integer.
 Defaults to not set
      additionalBaudrates: